-BaaS Platforms like Zeeve offers an interactive shell to members with administrator privileges to invite, add, remove, and change roles for all participants in the blockchain consortium, while user consortium members have view and change member name privileges only.
+BaaS Platforms like Zeeve offers an interactive shell to members with administrator privileges to invite, add, remove, and change roles for all participants in the blockchain consortium, while user consortium members have the view and change member name privileges only.

 - An Import Consortium Management Contract cmdlet connects to the consortium management’s smart contracts using the root contract address and the Web3Client object obtained from New-Web3Connection

-- The cmdlet to import Web3 account helps create an object to hold the information for a remote node’s management account
+- The cmdlet to import the Web3 account helps create an object to hold the information for a remote node’s management account

-- The cmdlet for new web3 connection helps establish a connection to the RPC endpoint of a transaction node
+- The cmdlet for the new web3 connection helps establish a connection to the RPC endpoint of a transaction node

 - Get Blockchain member details or list members of the consortium